gbhorwood/Gander/README.md

 Then load the html file in a browser, either by hosting it on any http server or by opening it as a file in your browser.

 ## Configuration
-Gander has three configuration values that can be added to your `.env` file:
+Gander has four configuration values that can be added to your `.env` file:

 ```
 GANDER_ENABLE=true